How to take gotu kola supplement: dosage, safety, side effects

 Based on this, a 150 lb. person would need to take 2,100 – 3,300 mg of gotu kola daily, 200 lb. person 2,900 – 4,400 mg and 250 lb. person 3,600 – 5,500 mg.

-These are fairly quite dosages, so it is important to remember that they are only rough estimates based on animal study, not clinically proven recommendations.
+These are quite large dosages, so it is important to remember that they are only rough estimates based on animal study, not clinically proven recommendations.

 For Reducing Anxiety